babylm/evaluation-pipeline-2023/README.md

 If your GPU is compatible with CUDA 10, replace all instances of `cu113` with `cu102`.

 ### Data
-We provide versions of BLiMP and GLUE which have been filtered according to the vocabulary of the `strict-small` dataset.
+We provide versions of BLiMP, GLUE, and MSGS which have been filtered according to the vocabulary of the `strict-small` dataset.
 We filter for examples where each word has appeared in our training set at least twice.

 Unzip the dataset into the root directory of this repository: `unzip filter_data.zip`.